enflow/laravel-social-share/README.md

 ```

 ### CSS
 This package includes a CSS file for deafult styling.
-You may copy this file to your own CSS structure and modify it, or import it in your app.css / app.scss file to use the default variant.
+You can copy this file to your own CSS structure and modify it, or import it in your app.css / app.scss file to use the default variant.
-The advantage of including it is that it will be automatically updated if changed are made in upcoming versions.
+The advantage of including it is that it will be automatically updated if changes are made in upcoming versions.

 ```css
 @import "../../vendor/enflow/laravel-social-share/dist/css/social-share.css";
 ```

 ## Usage
-You can use the Facade in your templates as following:
+You can use the Facade in your templates as follows:

 ```blade
 {{ SocialShare::facebook()->twitter()->linkedin()->whatsapp()->render() }}
 ```

-You may chain multiple services next to each other.
-The following services are supported currently.
-Pull requests are welcome to extend this.
+You can chain multiple services next to each other.
+The following services are currently supported.
+Pull requests are welcome to expand this.

 - Facebook
 - Twitter